“Abide in me, and I in you. As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.”

-In the passage of scripture, Jesus uses the imagery of a vineyard to describe the interconnection between the Father, Himself, and the Believer.
-Jesus is the “True” Vine by which we (the branches) must have union with to have life and bear fruit of God.
-The Father tends to the branches cutting away those that are fruitless and pruning the others that their ability to yield more fruit may grow.
+In John 15:1-11, Jesus uses the imagery of a vineyard to illustrate the interconnection between the Father, Himself, and the believer.
+Jesus is the “True Vine,” and we (the branches) must unite with Him to have life and bear the fruit of God.
+The Father tends to the branches, cutting away those that are fruitless and pruning the others so that their capacity to yield more fruit may grow.

-Through eleven verses, the word “abide” (or remain) is used several times.
-Jesus intends to communicate that a believer is to persist in a faithful living relationship with God.
+Through these eleven verses, the word “abide” (or “remain”) is used several times.
+Jesus intends to communicate that a believer is to persist in a faithful, living relationship with God.
 Simply put, successful abiding with God involves:

 - Learning to WAIT on God.